Home Energy Conservation Program

 Electrical incentives now available

 When you qualify and reach the minimum 15% energy savings as part of the Home Energy Conservation Program, you may also receive bonus incentives when you make electrical upgrades to your home.
-This will be determined through a pre and post electricity assessment, included in your Home Energy Audit.
+This will be determined through a pre and post electricity assessment, included in your Home Energy Assessment.

 Step 1: Qualification